BDC Hamburger Icon

 A company’s HR rules can make employees’ work lives either productive and smooth or disrupted and unhappy.
 In some cases, a work environment can be outright hostile to someone’s well-being.
 It usually falls to the HR department to craft a good employee manual that clearly describes the company’s rules for professional behavior.
 Putting your policies and the consequences for not following them into black and white lays the groundwork for a respectful company culture and may even prevent some lawsuits down the road.

 Your HR professionals should use their expertise and training to develop the right guidelines for your organization.
 For instance, decisions about company fraternization rules need to be made with special care.
 While romances between workers and their superiors can have destructive consequences, not all office romances do.
-Skilled HR workers are able to make policy decisions that promote an inclusive and productive company atmosphere.
+Skilled HR workers can make policy decisions that promote an inclusive and productive company atmosphere.

 How an HR department benefits your company

-An HR department has many functions that can benefit your business.
-In addition to making the decisions highlighted above, here’s what they can do for you:
+In addition to making the decisions highlighted above, here’s what an HR department can do for you:

 • Develop accurate, unbiased job descriptions that attract the right candidates to each open position.